You may have been noticing those Facebook Live notifications popping up more frequently. If not, you will soon enough.

 For musicians and artists, it offers another medium to catch people’s attention and provide more exposure.
 To me, it makes sense to learn how to live stream and get comfortable with it now.
 There’s obviously a huge potential that Facebook and Google see in this so you should too.

 When Facebook first rolled out mobile live streaming, it was exclusively for celebrities and influencers.
-Now anyone can use it, even through your own personal Facebook profile.
+Now anyone can use it, even though your own personal Facebook profile.

 For those who don’t know, Facebook is competing with Google / Youtube to grab a chuck of the video market share.
 In order to get ahead, Facebook gives an additional reach boost for people who use their in-platform features, especially for live video.